 - Compatible Crucial laptop memory

 - Owner’s manual

-2. Shut down your laptop computer.
-Because your files, documents, and data are on your storage drive; not your random access memory, they remain unaffected by installing RAM.
+Because your files, documents, and data are saved on your storage drive, they will remain unaffected when you install new RAM.

-9. Install Crucial memory.
 Holding the modules along the edges, align the notches on the module with the ridge in the slot, then apply even pressure and firmly press the module in.
-It usually takes about 30 pounds of pressure to fully install the module.
+It usually takes about 30 pounds of pressure (about half the force needed to open up a tight jar) to fully install the module.